Fall is the perfect time to take the kids for a walk and collect leaves.

-I loved watching her carefully choose the leaves and arrange them on her paper.
+The kids carefully chose the leaves and arranged them on paper.
 That little brown leaf really does make the perfect owl!

 She mulled over the leaves, looking for two that looked alike to become fairy wings.
-And a spiky, little leaf made a cute hedgehog.
+And she chose a spiky, little leaf to make a cute hedgehog.